Fakelatency/discord-weather/README.md

 -You'll recive an error.
 -Instal modules missing by writing simply npm i "module name".

-If u have installed all modules your rpc should change.
+If u have installed all modules your rpc should change after typing node discord.

 --Fakelatency
+<3